 Germany debates easing restrictions as new infections drop

-FRANKFURT, April 13 (Reuters) - Senior politicians in Germany have begun debating a potential easing of restrictions imposed over the coronavirus epidemic ahead of a meeting with Chancellor Angela Merkel on Wednesday.
+FRANKFURT, April 13 (Reuters) - Public life in Germany, halted by the coronavirus outbreak, may gradually return to normal if certain conditions are met including an infection rate stabilising at a low level, according to recommendations sent to Chancellor Angela Merkel and state governors on Monday.

-On Monday, Merkel and premiers of Germany's 16 states expect to get recommendations from the German National Academy of Sciences that the chancellor has said will weigh heavily in considerations for a possible loosening in movement and social distancing rules in place since around mid-March.
+The suggestions, by the National Academy of Sciences Leopoldina, will play a prominent role in considerations this week for a possible loosening in movement and social distancing rules in place since around mid-March.

+The advice from the academics comes as the daily figure for new infections in Germany has slowed but is still in the thousands of people.

+"Although the pandemic will continue to shape economic and social life for months to come, it is necessary to...develop criteria and strategies for a gradual return to normality," the academy wrote.

-But Germany's export-driven economy - Europe's largest - has been hit hard and is estimated to contract 9.8% in the second quarter, the biggest decline since records began in 1970 and more than double the decline seen during the global financial crisis in 2009.
+But the export-driven economy - Europe's largest - has been hit hard and may contract 9.8% in the second quarter, its top economic research institutes said.
+That would be the biggest contraction since records began in 1970 and more than double the decline seen during the global financial crisis in 2009.

-Merkel will discuss the recommendations of the science academy with her cabinet on Tuesday.
-On Wednesday, she will hold a video conference with the state governors to discuss a possible path out of the lockdown and how to manage the recession it is expected to cause.
+The academy also said that masks should be obligatory in certain areas, such as on public transport.
+It said children should return to school as quickly as possible, but recommended differentiating them by grade level.

 Speaking to broadcaster ZDF on Sunday evening, Laschet said that small retailers, for example, could potentially reopen following the model in place for bakeries with only two customers at a time.